Baby accident

 I brought them home, placed them in a 90 liter (20 gal) tub and moved a cycled filter from my main tank over.
 I expected this to work well, because the tub was the same size as Mortens, but I only had 10 fish, compared to the 50 or 100 fish that he had in his.
 After acclimatizing them, I started feeding them pretty often, but with small portions.
 They did eat pretty well, but after a few days they seemed to be struggling.
 I could not see any issues with nitrites, but I had no test for ammonia.
 I simply assumed that I may have overfed them.

-After 5 or 6 days I realized that they were seriously struggling.
-They seemed to have been infected with a fungus of sorts, and although I tried to stop it with large water changes and salt, I only managed to save one baby!
 I kept the single survivor in a bucket, until it stabilized but I eventually decided to move it over to my main tank.
 Although it seemed large enough to not be eaten, the largest fish did chase it around, and it acted scared.
 It would stay at the bottom of the tank or right above one of the filters and even seemed to be struggling with the water movement, so I eventually decided to make a baby cage for it.

 This has helped the little fish a lot!I have placed the cage quite close to a filter outlet, so that the water gets circulated and aerated.
 The plants give some protection and things for it to investigate.
 I pour a few liters of water into the container, simply to flush food left overs out and to avoid them rotting.